 The year of training in accredited graduate medical education, which may or may not correspond with program year.
+A resident in the first year of training after medical school is a GY1 resident.
 For example, if a resident has completed training in Internal Medicine, and now is in the first year of a Nephrology programs, the resident would be in his/her 4th Graduate Year, and 1st Program Year.

 Track or fellowship that provides special training for a career devoted largely to inpatient care.

 Residency and subspecialty programs must be sponsored by an institution.
-The sponsoring institution assumes the ultimate responsibility for the program.
+The sponsoring institution assumes the ultimate responsibility for the program and is accredited by the Accreditation Council for Graduate Medical Education.
 A participating institution is an institution in which residents rotate for a required experience.
 A clinical site is the institution that functions in many respects as the sponsoring institution in cases of substantial geographic separation from the sponsoring institution.

 The date for which all or part of the information appearing for the program was last loaded onto FREIDA Online.